scktom/ThickClient/README.md

 # ThickClient
 This code has written Hungarian language.
-The program for need a SQL Server run.
+The program needs a SQL Server to run.
 I wrote TSQL script for every querries in database.

 ## Adatbázis => Database
 This folder included the database file.